drewp41/PredictingPopularityOnReddit/README.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<body> We plan on using SQL commands to query in the data, and using Panda's dataframes to read in and analyze the data.
+<body> We used SQL commands to query in the data, and used Panda's dataframes to read in and analyze the data.
 <br>
 <h2>Processing and Recieving data </h2>